h2oai/datatable/docs/manual/comparison_with_rdatatable.rst

     from datatable import dt, f, g, by, update, ifelse, join, sort import numpy as np

+    # data is from the example data in Rdatatable

     df = dt.Frame({"x":np.repeat(["b","a","c"],3),
                    "y": [1,3,6]*3,